Shaykoo/TS-Interpreter/README.md

 7. Liscense

-    This project is under MIT liscense
+    This project is under MIT liscense.